pronob1010/SeraMango/README.md

 # SeraMango

 A Practice Android project for University.
+It's a simple Mango E-com App.